 Take steps, including through existing fora, to prevent the proliferation of malicious ICT tools and techniques.
 In doing so, States should encourage the legitimate activities of research communities, academia, industry, law enforcement, CERTs/ CSIRTs and other cyber protection agencies in ensuring the security of their ICT systems.

 Consider the exchange of information on ICTs related vulnerabilities and/or harmful hidden functions in ICT products.

+Work to implement security controls, based in risk management.

 States should encourage responsible reporting of ICT vulnerabilities and share information on available remedies to such vulnerabilities to limit and possibly eliminate potential threats to ICTs and ICT-dependent infrastructure (2015 ¶13(j)).